dscgt/recycling_website/README.md

 After getting your credentials (see section above), this code can be run locally for development:

-1. Fork this branch and clone your fork to your local machine
-1. In a CLI, navigate to the project and install dependencies with `npm i`
+1. In a CLI, install dependencies with `npm i`
 1. Start a local instance with `npm start`
 1. In a web browser, navigate to `localhost:4200` to browse the local instance